 This is Week #47 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food and Wine Annual Cookbook 2010: An Entire Year of Recipes.

 Will the baking ever end?
 My coworkers and family members must wonder this constantly.
 This recipe, as part of my 2011 challenge, came to me by chance.
 The timing could not have been more perfect!
 I could eat a constant stream of pecans and caramel this time of year.
 Perhaps someone could constantly walk beside me, alternately offering me pecans and spoonfuls of caramel.